jebofponderworthy/windows-tools/README.md

 Some applets to improve performance of Windows desktop and server operating systems.

 Courtesy of Ponderworthy folks and friends.
 Original site is https://notes.ponderworthy.com.
-PowerShell 3.0 and later are supported.
+PowerShell 3.0 and later are supported, Windows 7 and up.
+Please note that 7 ships with older PowerShell by default.

 ## RUNMOST.CMD:  download, verify by hash, and run most of the below